 The contractor should sit down and evaluate the project as it relates to these indirect costs.
 Remember, this section of costs is the highest for the contractor after direct costs of construction and has the greatest impact on calculating the markup for the project.
 Notice issues such as geography, quality of the project, local codes and even community compliance to regulations have a bearing on the final cost to build the project.
 The contractor has to take these into consideration to determine what is a fair percentage of margin to cover the indirect costs to build and complete the project.

 Now that you have a more accurate indirect cost percentage and using the formula in Best Format of the Construction Profit and Loss Statement the contractor can then determine the best markup to use on this particular project.
 No two projects are alike and so by using the thought process as illustrated above, the contractor will eliminate losses associated with a low markup.
-If another contractor comes in uses some archaic formula to markup his projects and his projected contract is significantly lower than yours, let him build the project.
+If another contractor comes in using some archaic formula to markup his projects and his projected contract is significantly lower than yours, let him build the project.
 It’s better to let him spend his money than for you to get a project just to spend your money.
 Remember, you have to make a profit for several reasons.
 Primarily you have risk, both economic and industry.
 Secondly, you want to be around in five years to service the same customer when they want some repairs or upgrades.
 More importantly, let the customer know that if the competing contractor is not around next year, it will be difficult to deal with the warranty work.
 Act on Knowledge.